Defying stereotypes and carving a niche

 Mslolo Londiwe Ngubeni (MsLolo)

 She is an emerging singer who is known for her fusion music that combines Afrobeats and Hip Hop.
-MsLolo has been a part of Hong Kong lifestyle for the last 11 years and during that period, she has gone on to become the only live performer in this genre.
-After performing all around the globe in places such as China, Macau, Thailand and New York, the artist is looking forward to release her music album that reflects on her personality and culture through her words.
+MsLolo has been a part of the Hong Kong lifestyle for the last 11 years and during that period, she has gone on to become the only live performer in this genre.
+After performing all around the globe in places such as China, Macau, Thailand and New York, the artist is looking forward to releasing her music album that reflects her personality and culture through her words.

 What or who was your inspiration to become a singer?

 Music was the first thing that I was exposed to as a child.
 My family inspired me to be a live performer.
 My dad was a pastor in the church so on Sundays, I would sing with our community.
 At home, my siblings and I would do the same.
 These experiences have helped me a lot.